 One reason why this is so popular is that it's something you really can't get at any other venue.
-Although there are companies that can make arrangements with to supply a horse-drawn carriage for a wedding, for most venues, it's simply not practical.
-I can actually only think of one wedding where this took place, and because the layout of the property restricted where the carriage could go the place and the manner in which it dropped the bride off, it did not have nearly the same emotional impact as Southern Oaks' carefully choreographed entrance.
+Although there are companies that a couple can make arrangements with to supply a horse-drawn carriage for a wedding, for most venues, it's simply not practical to fully integrate it into the ceremony like this.
+I can actually only think of one wedding where this took place, and because the layout of the property restricted where the carriage could go and the place and the manner in which it dropped the bride off, it did not have nearly the same emotional impact as Southern Oaks' carefully choreographed entrance.

 Another option is the venue's classic and elegant Rolls-Royce Silver Cloud limo, which brings the bride to the end of the aisle in a similar way.

 Lastly, some brides prefer to keep it traditional and simple, and opt for their entrance to be similar to how the processional is for most weddings venues.
 In this case, the bride (along with the bridesmaids) leave through the back entrance of the venue, unseen by guests, and board a minibus, which takes them out the back exit of the parking lot and around the block to the front of the venue, where she remains hidden by the brick wall that runs along the front until she makes her entrance.